kubauth/kubauth-doc/docs/30-user-guide/110-configuration.md

     ```

-## OIDC Client creation
+## OIDC Client Creation

-In OIDC terminology, a 'client' is an application delegating user's authentication to an OIDC server.
-As such, it must be referenced in the server.
+In OIDC terminology, a 'client' is an application that delegates user authentication to an OIDC server.
+As such, it must be registered with the server.

-With Kubauth, a client application is defined as a Kubernetes Custom resource.
+With Kubauth, client applications are defined as Kubernetes Custom Resources.

-Here is a first sample:
+Here is an initial example:

 ???+ abstract "client-public.yaml"